WonderWorld: Interactive 3D Scene Generation from a Single Image: Experiments

-In our implementation, we use the Stable Diffusion Inpaint model~\citep{rombach2022high} as our outpainting model.
-We also use it for inpainting the background and sky layers.
-We use OneFormer~\citep{jain2023oneformer} to segment the sky, the ground, and foreground objects.
-In the initial scene, we generate the entire sky using SyncDiffusion~\citep{lee2023syncdiffusion} offline.
-We estimate normal using the Marigold normal estimator~\citep{ke2023repurposing}.
-We use Marigold as our depth diffusion model.
-In our guided depth diffusion, we set the guidance weights $s_t$ such that the norm of the guidance signal is proportional to the norm of the predicted update.
-We use the Euler scheduler~\citep{karras2022elucidating} with $30$ steps for our depth diffusion, where we apply our guidance in the last $8$ steps.
-We post-process estimated depth using an efficient SAM~\citep{Kirillov_2023_ICCV,liu2023efficientvit}, similar to WonderJourney~\citep{yu2023wonderjourney}.
-We also follow WonderJourney to use GPT4 to generate prompts when users do not provide text, and to enrich the prompt by adding plausible objects and background text according to the scene name.
-We will release full code and software for reproducibility.
+\paragraph{Implementation details.} In our implementation, we use the Stable Diffusion Inpaint model~\citep{rombach2022high} as our outpainting model.
+We also use it for inpainting the background layer and sky layer, and for text-to-image generation.
+We use OneFormer~\citep{jain2023oneformer} to segment the sky and foreground objects.
+We estimate normal using the Marigold Normal~\citep{ke2023repurposing}.
+We use Marigold Depth~\citep{ke2023repurposing} as our depth diffusion model.
+We leave more details in the supplementary material.
+We have released full code and software for reproducibility.